-Almonty's common shares are publicly traded on the TSXV under the symbol "AII".
-Trading of Almonty's common shares on the TSXV commenced on June 30, 2010.
-The following table sets forth the high and low sale prices and volumes traded on the TSXV as reported by such exchange for the fiscal year ended September 30, 2017.
+The Common Shares are publicly traded on the TSX under the symbol "AII".
+Trading of the Common Share on the TSX commenced on June 1, 2018.
+Prior to trading on the TSX, the Company traded on the TSXV from June 30, 2010 until May 31, 2018.
+The following table sets forth the high and low sale prices and volumes traded on the TSX as reported by such exchange for the fiscal year ended December 31, 2021.